-Although, most of the organizations are well aware of the benefits of enterprise mobility, the real task is to design and define a right mobility strategy for their business.
+Although, most organizations are well aware of the benefits of enterprise mobility, the real task is to design and define the right mobility strategy for their business.
 Moreover, there is no – One Size Fits All – strategy that you can go for.
-The common key points to consider include the target audience, re-sizing existing infrastructure, development related decisions as to whether it has to be done in-house or outsourced, solution related decisions as to whether it should be created or bought, device support, rollout and training.
+The common key points to consider include the target audience, re-sizing existing infrastructure, development-related decisions as to whether it has to be done in-house or outsourced, solution-related decisions as to whether it should be created or bought, device support, rollout and training.

 You need to clearly define your mobile vision and business objectives.
-You should not start developing the mobile apps with an unclear vision.
-Also, the most common mistake organizations make is simply follow the footsteps of competitors.
-Each organization has its own different needs and business strategy; and so, you need to make sure that you select the right business process.
+You should not start developing mobile apps with an unclear vision.
+Also, the most common mistake organizations make is simply following the footsteps of competitors.
+Each organization has its own different needs and business strategy; so, you need to make sure that you select the right business process.

-Enterprise mobility projects are required to be treated differently than the conventional web based projects.
+Enterprise mobility projects are required to be treated differently than conventional web-based projects.
 The IT team has to work with business stakeholders very closely.
 Also, the project delivery stage must be broken into several steps; and review and testing must be done at every stage.
 Periodic reviews generate confidence and help in bridging the gaps in project execution.

 The performance of the application and device must be periodically analyzed and measured.
 A device is usually measured on the basis of battery consumption, network connectivity, data consumption and camera performance at different resolutions.

-Enterprise mobile apps are one of the essential parts of an enterprise security ecosystem, extending from mobile device to the cloud and the data center.
+Enterprise mobile apps are one of the essential parts of an enterprise security ecosystem, extending from mobile devices to the cloud and the data centre.
 Simply starting and stopping a mobile software initiative with mobile device management (MDM) is not sufficient.
 An enhanced mechanism should be employed to safeguard the data that the device accesses, stores or transmits.

 Mobility brings complexity and so, enterprises are employing a strategic approach to manage mobile devices and maximize business opportunities whilst minimizing the IT challenges and risk.